-Maybe you’re interested in the stories you’ve seen about Leon, Ninder or Tash, perhaps you’ve just received one of our recruitment postcards through your door, or perhaps you recently picked up your results and are looking at your options for your future career.
+Maybe you’re interested in the stories you’ve seen about Leon, Ninder or Tash, perhaps you’ve just received one of our recruitment postcards through your door, or you could be one of the people we’ve met at virtual careers events that are taking place each week.

 Either way, we’re glad you’ve taken the time to see what joining West Midlands Police can offer you.